Lionsgate has set a release date for the drug cartel thriller Sicario.

 I have added 23 high quality pictures of Benicio at the 2015 Film Independent Spirit Awards last night.
 Inherent Vice won the Robert Altman award presented by Julianne Moore!

-I added photos of Benicio at the Schweppes Lounge last night.
-Thanks to my friend Ann for donating them!
+I have added Blu-ray Captures of Benicio in Guardians of the Galaxy.
+Huge thanks to my friend Claudia for donating them!